brenkem/buildroot-fus/board/f+s/fsimx6/readme-cube.txt

  8. Store U-Boot to flash ('f')
  9. Start U-Boot ('x')

-U-Boot will take over, executes install-cubea7ul.scr in RAM @ 80300000 and this in turn stores the rootfs (incl.
+U-Boot will take over, executes install-cube.scr in RAM @ 80300000 and this in turn stores the rootfs (incl.
 Kernel) on the board.